 The period of Alonso’s dominance in the model’s eyes includes many other world champions: Räikkönen, Hamilton, Button, Vettel and Rosberg.
 Of those, Hamilton is considered to be the strongest, with the model ranking him the best driver other than Alonso every year between 2007 and 2010.

 Vettel, Rosberg and Button meanwhile are thought of as being near identical overall.
 All 3 considered to be Hamilton’s equal at their peak, but unable to maintain such form across their entire career.
 This demonstrates the depth of skill within the more recent F1 grids, without even mentioning the number of quality non-champions such as Ricciardo and Kubica.

 That leaves Kimi Räikkönen, who is still rated as an above average driver, despite being considered the weakest world champion of the 21st century.

 Of all the driver’s mentioned so far, Alonso has perhaps the biggest disparity between the model’s rating of him and his success in Formula One.
-This is not to undersell his success: He is a double world champion with the 6th highest number of wins in the sport’s history after all, but to illustrate the difference in reality and the model’s result of 12X best performing driver.
+This is not to undersell his success.
+He is still a double world champion with the 6th highest number of wins in the sport’s history after all.
+But even that feels disappointing given the model’s result of 12X best performing driver.

 The reasons for this have been discussed many times elsewhere, but it is at least partially a consequence of Formula One becoming a more car dominated formula over time.
 Whether this is a good or a bad thing is up for debate though (on reason it is the case is that there are more good drivers than ever, which naturally makes the difference between drivers smaller).